Tim Ryan drops out of presidential race

 In the weeks after Ryan's disappointing performance in the July debate, several members of his campaign team approached him about dropping out, saying they saw no path to victory since it was unlikely he would qualify for the fall debates.
 They suggested he could gracefully exit the race by refocusing his efforts on ending gun violence following an August mass shooting in his home state.

-Ryan did participate in gun-control rallies and marches in the weeks after the Dayton shooting.
+Ryan did participate in gun-control rallies and marches in the weeks after the shooting in Dayton.
 But he eventually returned to the 2020 trail and later saw several staffers and consultants depart his campaign, including two who left to take senior jobs with his Democratic presidential rival Andrew Yang.